David de Aaron de Sola: Musical contributions

 D.A. de Sola had a lifelong passion for music.
 As his son Abraham relates, "nature had gifted him with a fine ear and a most melodious voice."
 In 1857, he published The Ancient Melodies of the Spanish and Portuguese Jews, including a historical account of the poets, poetry, and melodies of the Sephardic liturgy.
 In the notation of the melodies he was assisted by Emanuel Aguilar, the composer.

-Additionally, de Sola composed a melody for Adon Olam that is still used in both Sephardi and Ashkenazi synagogues in the United Kingdom and elsewhere.
+Additionally, de Sola composed this melody for Adon Olam that is still used in both Sephardi and Ashkenazi synagogues in the United Kingdom and elsewhere.

+Musicality continued into the next generation.
+One of his sons, Samuel de Sola, composed this melody for Yigdal, which is still sung in some S&P congregations.

 Family life

 De Sola was married in 1819 to Rica/Rebecca de Hezekiah Meldola (born Amsterdam 1796 died London 1866, eldest daughter of Haham Raphael Meldola, who was born in Florence and was also accomplished in her study of religion and languages.
 They had a fruitful marriage, producing six sons and nine daughters.

 Among the sons was Rabbi Abraham de Sola, who served as minister at the Spanish and Portuguese Synagogue of Montreal and Samuel de Sola, who in 1863 was elected to succeed his father as minister of the Bevis Marks.
 One daughter, Jael, married Solomon Belais, son of Rabbi Abraham Belais, at one time treasurer to the Bey of Tunis.
 Another daughter, Eliza, married Rev. Abraham Pereira Mendes and was the mother of Rabbi Dr. Frederick de Sola Mendes and Rabbi Dr. Henry Pereira Mendes.

 Of the other daughters, five married in London, one being Annette Hannah de Sola born 1827, London and who married in London in 1863 Maurice Moses Cohen Rogers born 1831 in Leeuwarden.
-Their grandson Dr Keith Bernard de Sola Rogers, was part of an illustrious team at St Mary’s concerned with immunology, early blood transfusions, development of sulphonamides, and, above all, penicillin.
+Their grandson Dr Keith Bernard de Sola Rogers, was part of an illustrious team at St Mary's concerned with immunology, early blood transfusions, development of sulphonamides, and, above all, penicillin.

 David de Sola died at Shadwell, near London, in 1860.